amatriain/feedbunch/README.md

 ## Overview

 Feedbunch is a feed reader, a web application that allows users to subscribe and read Atom and RSS feeds.
-It is offered as a SaaS (software-as-a-service) in [feedbunch.com](http://feedbunch.com), and is fully open source.
+It is offered as a SaaS (software-as-a-service) at [feedbunch.com](http://feedbunch.com), and is fully open source.

 Feedbunch aims to be as pleasant to use as possible, with a simple and uncluttered interface.
 It hides unnecessary complexity from users as much as possible: